dgraph-io/dgraph-docs/content/cli/config.md

 +++
 date = "2017-03-20T22:25:17+11:00"
-title = "Config"
+title = "Flag configuration"
 type = "docs"
-weight = 3
+weight = 2
 [menu.main]
-    parent = "deploy"
+    parent = "cli"
+    identifier = "cli-config"
 +++

 You can see the list of available subcommands with `dgraph --help`.
 You can view the full set of configuration options for a given subcommand with `dgraph <subcommand> --help` (for example, `dgraph zero --help`).

 You can configure options in multiple ways, which are listed below from highest precedence to lowest precedence: